chitram1/ecber/README.md

 Integrating BORIS with ecber
 ------------------

-We acknowledge BORIS (Behavioral Observation Research Interactive Software) for providing the coding capabilities for our observers and research project.
+Video coding for this project was done in BORIS (Behavioral Observation Research Interactive Software).
+BORIS is an easy-to-use event-logging software for video/audio coding and live observations.
+BORIS is also a **free and open-source software** available for GNU/Linux, Windows, and MacOS.
+For more information, go to the BORIS official website and the following paper:

+Friard, O., & Gamba, M. (2016).
+BORIS: a free, versatile open‐source event‐logging software for video/audio coding and live observations.
+Methods in ecology and evolution, 7(11), 1325-1330.

-We have functions which enable us to take a directory of CSV files straight from BORIS output, and create new ecber compatible files.
-This is done with the `ConvertCSVtoEXCEL(csv_dir)` function which requires as input the path to the directory containing the CSVs.
-We also have a function `Boris2NoldusFileReShape(csv_file)` which will convert a single csv file into the corresponding data frame that ecber requires.
-It is not saved out to an excel, so this function would be helpful to use as an intermediate helper function to directly see what ecber compatible dataframes look like.
+Our package equips you with the ability to seamlessly transform a directory of CSV files derived from BORIS output into **ecber** compatible files.
+This task is achieved by utilizing the `ConvertCSVtoEXCEL(csv_dir)` function.
+Simply provide the path to the directory containing the CSV files as input, and this function generates new files compatible with **ecber's** data format.

+Additionally, we offer the `Boris2NoldusFileReShape(csv_file)` function, designed to convert an individual CSV file into a corresponding data frame that aligns with **ecber's** requirements.
+Unlike the previous function, this one doesn't save the output to an Excel file.
+Instead, it serves as a valuable intermediate tool, enabling you to visualize the structure of **ecber** compatible data frames directly.

 `Boris2NoldusFileReShape(csv_file)` requires the csv_file to be read into with read.csv().